rvesse/airline/docs/guide/parser/index.md

 options assuming they are arity 0 i.e. flag options.

 It also allows for a value to be provided to the final option in the sequence provided that it is an arity 1 option e.g.
-`-abe` sets the `-a` and `-b` options value as `e`.
-Optionally the value to the last option in the sequence may be provided as a separate value i.e. `-ab e` is treated the same.
+`-abe` sets the `-a` option to true and the `-b` options value as `e`.
+Optionally the value to the last option in the sequence may be provided as a separate value i.e. `-ab e` is treated the same as `-abe`

 ###### Parser Greediness